mik2k2/hello-github/spec.md

 - if there is a choice of content, the possibilities will be enclosed in ``|pipes|`` (_not_ indicating optionality) separated by the ``tilde~sign``
 - ... is used to display repetitive options
 - the arrow used, ⬅, is U+11013
+- numbers in repetitive options will be dispayed with a question mark

 Basic Construction
 ------------------